ishara/sonar-examples/projects/languages/drools/drools-maven/README.md

         mvn clean install

-* Analyze it with Sonar using Maven:
+* Analyze it with SonarQube using Maven:

         mvn sonar:sonar